IIT-BHU-inter-IIT-SDE-group-8/server/README.md

    ```
 6. After completing your work, commit your changes and push them.
 7. Take pull from main branch and resolve conflicts if any (Important)
 8. Make a pull request and wait for approval to merge
+9. Recommended Format for Title of Commits:
+   [ADDED]... or [UPDATED]... or [DELETED]...